VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Frederick, Maryland

 This is Clint Lincoln's NEW Takahashi TOA-130 Ortho-apochromatic scope (130mm lens at 1000mm focal length) that has plenty of back focus to accept a long, extended imaging train, like the one pictured above.
 Clint even has a VSI micro-fine secondary focuser (MGF1) piggybacked in the imaging train and the scope's [coarse] primary focuser has "in-focus" room to spare.
 It was designed to offer the imager more than adequate back focus as well as being highly corrected for chromatic aberration.
-From the sky side, the aftermarket imaging train includes, a new VSI MGF1 focuser, a [1998 vintage] Versa-Port Slider, and a CCD camera.
+From the sky side, the aftermarket imaging train includes, a [now discontinued] VSI MicroGlide MGF1 focuser, a [1998 vintage] Versa-Port Slider optical manifold, and a CCD camera.
 From the Tak's 2.7-inch primary focuser, there is about 10 inches of back focus allowing a CCD camera to be in focus with plenty of other stuff in between.
 In the pic, the CCD camera is in focus and the primary [Tak] focuser is still racked-out about an inch.
 Whoa!
 The Tak tube assembly is mounted on a Celestron CGE w/Nexstar GOTO, and that mount is installed on a STEEL PIER in Clint's backyard.

 Finally, a Tak with plenty of back focus!
 In Japan, guiding is primarily done with attached guide scopes.
 They do [did] no off-axis guiding so their scope's have [literally] no back focus range.
 Previously, with the focuser racked all the way in, you barely had enough back focus for a diagonal and eyepiece, let alone an extended imaging train of any kind.
 This has been their way for decades.
 No one really knows why.
 Maybe they think their guide scopes look so cool that they can't part with them?
 The facts are that guide scopes cause flexure and less than perfect images over long guided exposures - gravity works!
 You can easily eliminate all flexure and image guiding problems by using an off-axis guider (like VSI's Slider), that guides on exactly what your camera sees, so flexure and other guiding problems are taken out of the equation.